itsHobbes/clerky/COMMANDS.md

 # Commands
 ## help

-show all commands or detailed help of one command
+Show all commands or the detailed help of one command.
 * **Cooldown:** N/A
 * **Required Permission:** N/A
 * **Required Role:** N/A
 #### Arguments
-* `-p`, `--page` : select a specific page to showcase
+* `-p`, `--page` : select a specific page to showcase.

 #### Usage
 ## setup